RuthAndRoth/Skins/Linda Kellie/Readme.txt

 CC0 - https://creativecommons.org/publicdomain/zero/1.0/

+                        These skins all started out using just the base of the wonderful Eloh Eliot templates.
+I would like to extend my thanks to Ms. Eliot for making them available I have added layers and layers of shading, new body parts, and other modifications to these make them original.
+Download the folder.
+Unzip it.
+You will find skin templates in the folder.
+Upload the templates to the grid of your choice.
+                        In your inventory right click the body parts folder and choose "create new skin".
+Wear that skin and go into edit appearance.
+Choose the "skin" tab and apply the face, upper and lower body textures and choose "save as".
+Give it a name.
+Or you can take the textures to your graphics program and add even more to them or change the tint/color.

 To the extent possible under law, Zetamex has waived all copyright and related or neighboring rights to Zadaroo.
 This work is published from: United States.